bibekaryal86/trackcase-spa/README.md

   * no issues in adding/updating/deleting after 1st row added

 * Court Case -> There's no name, so clientName + courtCaseTypeName

+--> also needs update in trackcase_service
+  --> convert snake_case to camelCase for schemas so that request/response are in camelCase
+    --> at least response, we can leave response as is --> but test to make sure if `convert.py` works as is now